 What is the most important holiday for your family, and where do you typically celebrate?

 How often do you see each other’s families?

 What did each of you have for breakfast today?

 What mode of transportation did you use to come to the interview today?

 USCIS Marriage Interview

-The questions USCIS officers may ask during your interview may seem intrusive, but they are simply trying to determine if your marriage is genuine.
-For a more in depth review, please check out our post on Green Card Marriage Interview Questions.
+The questions USCIS officers may ask during their USCIS interview may seem intrusive, but they are simply trying to determine if your marriage is genuine.
+For a more in depth review on marriage based green card holder interviews, please check out our post on Green Card Marriage Interview Questions.
 If your marriage is real, you have nothing to worry about.
 The most important thing to remember is that USCIS officers are not trying to trick you.
-If you are asked a question whose answer you don’t know or can’t remember (e.g., specific dates, places, etc.), it is perfectly acceptable to say, “I am sorry officer, I don’t know—it’s been a while.”
+If you are asked a question whose answer you don’t know or can’t remember (e.g., specific dates, places, vaccination record, green card application items, etc.), it is perfectly acceptable to say, “I am sorry officer, I don’t know—it’s been a while.”
 Just be yourself!

 Remember: no one knows your life better than you, and you will do great!